GreptimeTeam/docs/docs/nightly/en/user-guide/operations/capacity-plan.md

 In general, the more memory you have, the faster your queries will run.
 For basic workloads, it's recommended to have at least 8 GB of memory, and 32 GB for more advanced ones.

-If you are using the [continuous aggregation](../continuous-aggregation/overview.md) feature, keep in mind that the Flow engine stores data used for aggregation in memory.
-Therefore, it is crucial to allocate enough memory to accommodate all unexpired data within the Flow engine.
-To conserve memory, it is recommended to set an [`EXPIRE AFTER`](../continuous-aggregation/manage-flow.md#expire-after-clause) policy.

 ## Storage

 Data can be stored either in a local file system or in cloud storage, such as AWS S3.